team-popcorn/RGSoC2018/2018-07-09-welcome-to-team-popcorn.md

 At our coaching company we have two coaches.
 Kaja is a Ruby on Rails developer and RGSoC alumni who also had Absolventa as her coaching company.
 Victor is from Spain and he joined Absolventa as a web developer earlier this year.

 **[Markus](https://github.com/axlwaii)**
 Markus was a RGSoC coach last year for Kaja as he also used to work at Absolventa.
-He now works at
+He now works at a agency in Berlin working with JavaScript and Ruby.

 **[Lora](https://github.com/lorabv)**
 "Lora Vardarova is a Software Engineer at Zalando.
 Passionate About Front-End Development, User Experience, and Agile Software Development." ([WTMB Meetup](https://www.meetup.com/Women-Techmakers-Berlin/events/246814497/))